- Our Team

 We understand how important communication is to a child’s success, so we like to connect with our parents every day.
 Our daycare center has an open-door policy and we welcome you to visit at any time and stay for as long as you like.
 We offer a variety of communications to keep you up-to-date on your child’s overall developmental progress and have formal parent-teacher conferences twice a year so you can join us in setting goals for your child.

-Hi, my name is Erica Austin and I am excited to be the new Assistant Director at Cadence Academy!
+Hi, my name is Erica Austin!
 I am originally from Johnston, IA, and graduated with my Associates Degree in Early Childhood from DMACC in 2007.
 In 2009, my husband and I moved to Iowa City and I taught 2’s for 4 years, then became the Assistant Director at the Cadence Academy in Iowa City.
 After my husband graduated from the University of Iowa in 2016, we moved to Pella, IA, where I have been the Lead Teacher in a classroom of 2 and 3 year olds.
-I am excited to be returning to the Cadence Academy family!
+I am excited to be a part of the Cadence Academy family!

 Hello!
 My name is Elizabeth.
 I have worked at this chool since September 2003.
 During my time here I have worked as an Assistant Director, a Lead Teacher in the Older Preschool, a Lead Teacher in the 2’s classroom, and I’m now the Lead Teacher in the Younger Preschool!
 I received my Early Childhood Education Associates Degree from DMACC.
 I am also the Health and Safety Coordinator for this school!
 One of my proudest moments while working here was in April of 2008 when I received the Terri Lynne Lokoff National Child Care Teacher Award!
 When I am not working at Cadence Academy, I enjoy spending time with my husband, Vinny, and my two sons, Jaxon and Carter.
 We enjoy spending time outside and cheering on the Hawkeyes during football season!
 Go Hawks!
 I look forward to getting to know you and your children this year!